FolderGuy/SurvivalTest/README.md

 # SurvivalTest
-A little test of a cell-based simulation
+A little test of a cell-based simulation.
-Press D to enable debug mode and see the grid/values
+Press D to enable debug mode and see the grid/values.